-All adapters of the C2 cameras are attached using three "pulling" screws.
+Adapters are attached to External Filter Wheel using three "pulling" screws.
 As the adapter tilt is adjustable, another three "pushing" screws are intended to fix the adapter in place.

 If the adapter has to be replaced for another one, it is necessary to unscrew the three pulling screws.
 The adapter then can be removed and replaced with another one.